LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 ## Thing 3: Training and community
 *Getting started*
-* Review online resources and training materials for archaeological data management such as DataTrain's 'Open Access Post-Graduate Teaching Materials in Managing Research Data in Archaeology at [http://archaeologydataservice.ac.uk/learning/DataTrain.xhtml](http://archaeologydataservice.ac.uk/learning/DataTrain.xhtml).
+* Review online resources and training materials for archaeological data management such as DataTrain's 'Open Access Post-Graduate Teaching Materials in Managing Research Data in Archaeology' at [http://archaeologydataservice.ac.uk/learning/DataTrain.xhtml](http://archaeologydataservice.ac.uk/learning/DataTrain.xhtml).

 *Learn more*
 * Attend a workshop at an upcoming Archaeology conference that focuses on data management or a session on the topic.